 MPLF entered into a Credit Agreement with City National Bank ("CNB") dated 20 November 2019 and amended from time to time (the "Revolving Credit Agreement") under which MPLF became the borrower of a \$12,500,000 revolving credit facility (the "Company Revolving Facility").
 The Company Revolving Facility provides the Company with flexible capital for acquiring investments in accordance with its investment objective and strategy and for general corporate purposes.
-The Company Revolving Facility has a scheduled maturity date of 21 November 2022.
 The Company may borrow up to an amount equal to the sum of the product of the market value of each investment asset in the securities collateral as at any date multiplied by such investment asset's advance rate and any cash and cash collateral held in a collateral account maintained with the agent ("Borrowing Base").
 Advances under the Company Revolving Facility accrue interest at an annual rate of Daily Simple SOFR+3.25% plus an unused commitment fee payable to CNB equal to 0.25% per annum of the daily unused amount.
 The Company has granted a continuing security interest to CNB of certain securities accounts of the Company.
 The maximum loan-to-value permitted under the Company Revolving Facility is 10.0% of the market value of the investments held directly or indirectly by the Company.
-As at 30 September 2022, the Company remains in compliance with all of the terms listed in the Revolving Credit Agreement.
+If the Company's outstanding principal amount is greater than \$0, the Company must maintain a net asset value of at least \$110,000,000 or ten multiplied by the outstanding balance of the Company Revolving Facility, whichever is lower.